IIIF/api/source/presentation/4.0/model.md

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Collection, and thus _MUST_ use the HTTP(S) URI scheme.

-The members of a Collection are listed in the `items` property.
+The members of a Collection are typically listed in the `items` property.
 The members _MAY_ include both other Collections and Manifests, in order, to form a tree-structured hierarchy.

+If there are too many members in the collection to fit within a single document, then the members _MAY_ be listed in Collection Pages.
+A reference to the first page of members is given in the `first` property, and the last page in the `last` property.
+In this case, the Collection _MUST NOT_ use the `items` property.

 Member Collections _MAY_ be [embedded][prezi30-terminology] inline within other Collections, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be [embedded][prezi30-terminology] within Collections.
 An [embedded][prezi30-terminology] Collection _SHOULD_ also have its own URI from which the JSON description is available.